VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Introduction

-Our contributions are threefold: \begin{itemize} \item We introduce a novel \textit{\textbf{4D Geometric Control}} representation that unifies camera and multi-object motion in a shared 4D space.
-Its use of 3D Gaussian trajectories offers a flexible and category-agnostic way to control object dynamics, overcoming the limitations of rigid, category-specific models.
+Our contributions are threefold: \begin{itemize} \item We introduce a novel \textit{\textbf{4D Geometric Control}} representation that unifies camera and multi-object motion in a shared world coordinate frame.
+By using 3D Gaussian trajectories, it provides a flexible and category-agnostic way to control object dynamics, overcoming the limitations of rigid, category-specific models.

-\item We present \textit{\textbf{{\method}}}, a geometry-driven video world model that leverages our 4D Geometric Control to offer explicit and precise control over both camera and object motion.
-This enables the creation of high-fidelity, view-consistent videos that accurately follow complex 4D instructions.
+\item We present \textit{\textbf{{\method}}}, a geometry-driven video world model that leverages 4D Geometric Control for precise control over camera and multi-object motion.
+This enables the generation of high-fidelity, view-consistent videos that accurately follow complex 4D controls.

-\item We constructed an \textit{\textbf{VerseControl4D}}, a large-scale real-world dataset with automatically annotated camera and object trajectories.
-This breakthrough solves a key data bottleneck, enabling us to train our model on a massive and diverse real-world dataset for superior generalization.
+\item We construct \textit{\textbf{VerseControl4D}}, a real-world dataset with automatically derived prompts and rendered 4D control maps, with 35K training samples.
+This addresses a key data bottleneck and supports large-scale training on diverse real-world videos. \end{itemize}